On the use of Graphs for Satellite Image Time Series: Introduction

-These studies have highlighted the benefits of graph structure as a powerful tool for representing and analyzing remote sensing data.
-A focus on spatio-temporal data is lacking, however, despite the interest in such graph-based approaches.
+These studies have highlighted the benefits of graph structure as a powerful tool for representing and analyzing images, and more specifically remote sensing data.
+A focus on spatio-temporal data is lacking, despite the interest in such graph-based approaches.
 In fact, creating a graph from SITS is also complex, due to the wide freedom of assumptions and possible interactions between the objects.
-Thus, our work aims to examine the use of graphs to exploit SITS, from the creation of the graph and design choices, to graph analysis applied to downstream tasks.
-It is motivated by the need to bridge the gap between traditional graph-based methods applied to remote sensing and the recent interest given to this mathematical tool since the deep learning era.
-In addition, the observed entities are constantly interacting with each other, which makes it promising to exploit spatio-temporal relationships with graphs.
-Our study provides a broader view of graphs specifically used for satellite-based spatio-temporal data, investigating both graph extraction from SITS and traditional analysis methods, but also current trends in deep learning with GNNs. \Cref{fig:pipeline_intro} illustrates the whole graph-based pipeline studied in this paper to process SITS.
+Thus, our study provides a broader view of graphs specifically used for satellite-based spatio-temporal data, investigating both graph extraction from SITS and analysis methods, including current trends in deep graph learning. \Cref{fig:pipeline_intro} illustrates the whole graph-based pipeline studied in this paper to process SITS.
 With a comprehensive review and two case studies, this paper will hopefully provide the remote sensing and graph learning communities with guidance to overcome the challenges of creating and operating SITS using graphs.
 To stimulate cross-domain interactions, we guide this paper through three research questions: \begin{itemize} \item How to efficiently model satellite image time series using graphs? \item How relevant information can be extracted from such graphs? \item How to adapt the proposed pipeline to a given application and solve an Earth observation problem? \end{itemize}

 To answer these questions, the paper is organized as follows. \Cref{sec:background} covers the basics of graph theory and the mathematical considerations required to exploit spatio-temporal graphs. \Cref{sec:graphExtract} describes a methodology for modeling SITS data into a spatio-temporal graph structure, while \Cref{sec:graphAppli} examines existing approaches for processing this structure depending on the downstream task. \Cref{sec:exp} presents two case studies of spatio-temporal graphs for SITS.
 Finally, \Cref{sec:ccl} concludes our study by discussing potential improvements and future challenges for the graph data model in remote sensing.